astropy/astroquery/README.rst

 As an `astropy`_ affiliate, astroquery requires `astropy`_ version 0.4 or later.

-astroquery uses the `requests <http://docs.python-requests.org/en/latest/>`_ module to communicate with the internet.  `requests`_ can also be installed with pip.
+astroquery uses the `requests <http://docs.python-requests.org/en/latest/>`_ module to communicate with the internet.  `BeautifulSoup
+<http://www.crummy.com/software/BeautifulSoup/>`_ is needed for HTML parsing
+for some services.
+The `keyring <https://pypi.python.org/pypi/keyring>`_ module is also required for accessing services that require a login.
+These can all be installed using `pip <https://pypi.python.org/pypi/pip>`_.

 The `latest release`_ of astroquery can be downloaded or pip installed: